 It is important that you read this privacy notice together with any other notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements such other notices and is not intended to override them.

-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Data Protection Officer by email at email@example.com.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our Data Protection Officer (Sofia Edvardsen of Sharp Cookie Advisors) at: firstname.lastname@example.org.

-You have the right to make a complaint at any time to the supervisory authority in your jurisdiction for data protection issues.
-We would, however, appreciate the chance to deal with your concerns before you approach the supervisory authority so please contact us in the first instance.
+You have the legal right to make a complaint at any time to the supervisory authority in your jurisdiction for data protection issues.
+We would, however, appreciate the chance to deal with your concerns before you approach the supervisory authority so please contact us in the first instance – should this not be possible, you can find details of the relevant supervisory authorities here.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.